 If you’re building a new website for the first time, learning how to host it is the only way your site will be published on the web.

 There’s an overwhelming amount of information on the Internet about web hosting.
-The answer depends on multiple factors, such as your technical experience, type of website, and size of your website.
+The right way depends on multiple factors, such as your technical experience, the type of website you want to build, and size of your website.